IBMStreams/streamsx.kafka/samples/KafkaProducerCustomPartitioner/README.md

 # KafkaProducerCustomPartitioner

-This sample demonstrates how to use a custom partitioner withvthe KafkaProducer operator.
+This sample demonstrates how to use a custom partitioner with the KafkaProducer operator.
 In order for the KafkaProducer to use a custom partitioner, the following steps must be taken:

  1. The JAR file containing the custom partitioner must be specified via the **userLib** property.
  2. The `partitioner.class` property must be set in the KafkaProducer's property file (`producer.properties` in this sample)